lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 ### Repeat until success: If you fail, retry!
-Classical computer science has a very simple solution whenever probabilistic computations that can fail are used: boosting.
+Classical computer science has a very simple solution whenever probabilistic computations that can fail are used: probability amplification, or boosting @Scheideler2018.
 The idea is so simple that it barely deserves a name: execute several independent runs of the computation and choose the most common outcome.
 If the probability of failure is below a certain threshold